Cray-HPE/docs-csm/upgrade/index.md

     The upgrade of CSM software will do a controlled, rolling reboot of all management nodes before updating the CSM services.

-    The upgrade is a guided process Starting with [Upgrade Management Nodes and CSM Services](1.2/README.md)
+    The upgrade is a guided process starting with [Upgrade Management Nodes and CSM Services](1.2/README.md).

 1. <a name="validate_csm_health"></a>Validate CSM Health